DefNotDat/DefNotDat/README.md

 This is my School account for when I'm at school
 If you're looking for my main account: @DatGamerboi101

-# What am I stydying?
+# What am I studying?

  - Programming
     - python